mrismanaziz/Reforestation/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?